teacher-aj/HeschelCS/topic_00_HTML/README.md

 Welcome back.
 The goal of this week is to work on a bulk of project_00.
 I will be gone on a 7th grade trip on Monday.
 Expect to be challenged.
 Rely on your resources both in person and online!

+## **Class A**: Finishing up preliminary tasks and working on your website

+#### 1. Check the tasks from the previous weeks

+  - Before beginning the tasks for class today I would reccomend taking a look at the tasks from the prior week.
+Especially tasks with designated actions (i.e. email me)
+  - Before beginning this classes tasks you should have the following:
+    - a github account (reply to the meet and greet)
+    - a webpage hosted on that github account
+      - I updated the directions link for github pages, so if you were having trouble with this I would try again
+    - a basic comfortability with HTML (What HTML stands for and what it’s used for, Basic document structure (<!DOCTYPE html>, <html>, <head>, <body>), Headings (<h1>–<h6>), Paragraphs
+      - If you do not, spend some time on w3 schools or talk with your partner through a webpag

+#### 2. Begin Project 00

+With the remainder of the time that you have, you will be working on our first major project of the year [Project 00](/project_00_basic_webpage/).

+The lectures/videos won’t cover everything for this lab.
+The main goal is to get comfortable with documentation—even if that means trial and error.